thulieblack/thulieblack/😉README.md

 - 💬 Ask me about Data analysis and technical writing
 - 📫 How to reach me: [@Thulie_Vannie](https://twitter.com/Thulie_Vannie)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a foodie
+- ⚡ Fun fact: I'm a foodie and white chocolate lover 😜

 ### You can follow me here 🌹